Prescription weight loss that puts you first

 • Ordering lab tests

-If you’re eligible, your provider will write you a prescription for a GLP-1 medication or another weight loss drug.
+If you’re eligible, your provider will write you a prescription for a GLP-1 medication or an oral weight loss medication.
 You’ll need to visit a pharmacy to get your prescription filled or have your medication delivered.
-If you’re looking for compounded GLP-1s, you’ll need to find a licensed compounding pharmacy.

 So, there you have it.
 Now you know the ins and outs of using telehealth services for weight loss.
 Here’s a recap of what we covered: